 It seems like the whole SMU exchange students are going to Thailand.
-So I decided to post some tips, stories and recommendations first, before continuing on the other stories.
+So I decided to post some tips, stories and recommendations first on how to travel Bangkok.

 My family loves Bangkok.
 We travel there like once a year.
 Because I was in Hong Kong for a while, it was really high time to go back to Bangkok.
 Basic routine when I go to Bangkok: arrival, check-in to hotel, eat, shop, eat, shop till I drop, dinner, massage, sleep, wake up.
 Cycle repeats.